louiscollinsjr/udacity-catalog/README.md

 Udacity Fullstack for boilerplate CRUD and facebooklogin MBD Material bootstrap for front end unite gallery for image gallery

+## Pep8
+ Afew long urls were left in as I could not pep8 them

 ## License